yiisoft/yii2/docs/guide/tutorial-template-engines.md

 ### Template syntax

 The best resource to learn Twig basics is its official documentation you can find at [twig.sensiolabs.org](http://twig.sensiolabs.org/documentation).
-Additionally there are Yii-specific addtions described below.
+Additionally there are Yii-specific syntax extensions described below.

 #### Method and function calls